Why Grow Microgreen All Year Round

-There are four main reasons we like to grow microgreens even during the time when we have a ton of fresh greens and veggies growing in the garden.
+There are four main reasons we like to grow microgreens, even when we have a ton of fresh greens and veggies growing in the garden.

-Here are the four main reasons with an additional we should have made its own reason.
+Here are the four main reasons, with an additional one we should have made its own reason.

 - Flavor differences